How to Install OpenJDK 25 on Debian (13, 12, 11)

 For Debian 12 Bookworm and Debian 11 Bullseye users, Eclipse Temurin is the only option because Debian’s default repositories on those releases do not include OpenJDK 25 packages.
 Debian 13 Trixie users can choose either method; the APT approach is simpler, while Temurin provides enterprise-quality builds with potentially faster security patch releases.

-Refresh your package index before installing new software to ensure you receive the latest available versions and avoid dependency conflicts:
+Refresh your package index before installing to pick up the latest available versions:

 sudo apt update && sudo apt upgrade